jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 ## Tasks Doing Arithmetic

-To test the performance doing arithmetic (or "real work"), I generated an obnoxiously confusing math statement to execute.
+To test the performance of doing arithmetic (or "real work"), I generated an obnoxiously confusing math statement to execute.
-Note: Math.random() takes a severe performance hit when running in a multi-threaded environment.
+Note Math.random() takes a severe performance hit when running in a multi-threaded environment.
 For multi-threaded code, it is better to use the ThreadLocalRandom class.

 ```java